Free Initial Assessment

 General damages

 This is based on your physical and mental pain and suffering and the reduction in your quality of life.
-Life quality is the impact your injury has had on your relationships and your ability to enjoy the same activities as before the accident.
+The quality of your life refers to how your injury has affected your relationships and your ability to enjoy the activities you once did before the accident.

 Special damages